Rational Hybrid Monte Carlo

 The constructor has to be called with the usual template arguments and passed

-, the gauge field, and an uint4
+an instance of RhmcParameters, the gauge field, and an uint4 array with

 the RNG state.
-The function init_ratapprox
+The function init_ratapprox will set the coefficients for

 all the rational approximations and has to be called before updating.